Gcp 180808 051 Compressed For Web

 Is there a restaurant inside the hotel?

 Yes.
-Kumo Restaurant, located on the lobby floor, serves honest, uncomplicated yet inspired dishes using traditional Japanese flavours with a touch of new-wave.
-Kumo is open for breakfast, lunch and dinner.
+Kumo Restaurant, located on the lobby floor, is an izakaya-style restaurant serving Japanese dishes with a contemporary twist.
+The restaurant is open for breakfast, lunch, and dinner, as well as après-ski service during the winter season.
 Operating hours, menus and more are available here.
 Reservations are recommended for dinner.
-Please contact [email protected] for dinner reservation requests.

 Is there a shop located inside the hotel?